By: Daniel Burke and Tommy Rogers*

 The regulation will require employers to electronically submit information from their OSHA Forms 300 and 301 to OSHA once per year.
 As a reminder, the Form 300 refers to the Log of Work-Related Injuries and Illnesses, while the Form 301 refers to the Injury and Illness Incident Report.

 OSHA has created a secure website for the electronic reporting system, the Injury Tracking Application (ITA).

 Notably, OSHA intends to publish data from employers’ submissions on a public website after removing any information that could identify individual employees.
 However, the agency has yet to specify precisely what information it plans to publish.

 What Should an Employer Do?

-Bricker Graydon’s Labor & Employment attorneys are here to assist with any questions or concerns you have regarding with workplace violence and other employment laws.
+Bricker Graydon’s Labor & Employment attorneys are here to assist with any questions or concerns you have regarding OSHA and other employment laws.

 *Tommy Rogers is a law clerk and not licensed to practice law.